-(But bad habits can be changed)
+(But poor habits can be improved)

 * The Money Advice Service, an arms length body set up by the UK Government, carried out a study in 2013 that showed that adult money habits are set by age of 7 years old.
 They comment that, "this highlights the power of parents to foster money skills at home - core behaviours which they (children) will take into adulthood will affect financial decisions they make during the rest of their lives"

 Based on the evidence in the report, parents were urged not to underestimate the effect their own good (and not so good) money habits will have on their children.